Your basket is currently empty!

 As you delve deeper into understanding the properties of methylene blue, you’ll begin to see how this compound might play a role in battling COVID-19.

 PropertyDescriptionApplicationsRedox AgentMethylene blue can donate or accept electrons, allowing it to act as an antioxidant or pro-oxidant, depending on the context.
-Cancer treatment researchAntimicrobialInhibits growth of bacteria, fungi, and protozoaAntiseptic treatmentsPhotodynamicGenerates reactive oxygen species when exposed to light photodynamic for cancer and infections.
+Cancer treatment researchAntimicrobialInhibits growth of bacteria, fungi, and protozoaAntiseptic treatmentsPhotodynamicGenerates reactive oxygen species when exposed to light photodynamic therapy for cancer and infections.

 Beyond these fascinating properties of methylene blue that make it versatile for medical use are the questions about its safety.